 |Graphical Communication||CD Artwork Project||Theme Park (Graphics)|

-In years 10 and 11 pupils receive 2 periods per week and work on a single project for the subject they chose at the end of Key Stage 3.
-In every project they are expected to produce a design project folio and practical element in addition to sitting a written exam.
-The areas of Design & Technology at Saint Bonaventure’s school are as follows:
+In year 10 learners will receive 3 hours of D&T during the week and year 11 learners receive 2 periods per week .
+In the GCSE course they are expected to produce a design project folio and practical element in addition to sitting a written exam.
+The area of Design & Technology at Saint Bonaventure’s school is as follows:

 Taught by specialist tutors, you will have access to fully equipped creative workshops including 3D (wood, metal, plastics) and CAD/CAM design facilities.

-There are currently seven members of staff working in the department and one dedicated technician.
-Each Key Stage has its own co-coordinators to support and monitor the students, separate to the Head of the Department.
+There are currently Three members of staff working in the department and one dedicated technician.

 The Arkwright Scholarships identify, inspire and nurture future leaders in Engineering, Computing and technical (as opposed to aesthetic) Design.
 By awarding Arkwright Engineering Scholarships, through a rigorous selection process, to high-calibre students in year 11.
 Their Engineering Scholarships support students through their A Levels and encourage students to pursue Engineering, Computing or technical Design at university or through a higher-level apprenticeship and to take up careers in the field.